MPOcanes/MPO624-2018/lessonplans/5thTuesday.md

 #### Scout or TA? _Mutual information_ theory (or _maximum entropy_ principle)

-### Whiteboard example of contingency and its intuitive challenges for discrete outcomes
+### Whiteboard example of contingency tables, and intuitive challenges for discrete outcomes

+"The Monty Hall Problem"

+Medical applications: there's such a thing as too much screening!

+#### Nutshell lesson
 Just count integers!
-  - Probability formulas are toooooo slippery, all those numbers in [0,1].
+  - Probability formulas are toooooo slippery, multiplying numbers in [0,1].